 C1.
-National Records of Scotland (NRS) holds details of all deaths which are registered in Scotland.
+The National Records of Scotland (NRS) holds details of all deaths which are registered in Scotland.
 By convention, deaths are counted on the basis of the calendar year in which they are registered rather than the year of occurrence (as the latter might not be known).
-NRS usually closes its statistical database for a calendar year the following summer.
+NRS usually closes its statistical database for a calendar year about four months after the end of the calendar year, the statistics for 2021 are based upon the information which NRS had obtained by mid May 2022.
 NRS classifies the underlying cause of each death using International Statistical Classification of Diseases and Related Health Problems (ICD) codes, based on what appears in the medical certificate of the cause of death together with any additional information which is provided subsequently by (for example) certifying doctors, pathologists and Procurators Fiscal.